Réal Simard: Entering the Cotroni family

-In Simard's early days, he robbed banks with childhood friend Raymond Martel, but Martel was caught in a heist, while Simard avoided arrest.
-Another bank-robbing accomplice of Simard, Jean-Paul Saint-Armand, was arrested and turned informant, which sentenced Simard to six years in prison.
-Simard is the nephew of Armand Courville, a long-time associate of Frank Cotroni's older brother Vic Cotroni.
 While Simard was in prison, he met leader of the family, Frank Cotroni, acting for his brother who was ill with cancer; he would become Frank's driver and eventual hitman upon their release in 1979.
-Simard considered Frank an uncle figure.
-By his own admission, a morally weak character who was emotionally needy and felt a desperate need to feel important, Simard stated that he became a hitman for Cotroni because it made feel like he was somebody powerful.
+Simard considered Frank a father figure and looked up to him.
+Cotroni allowed Simard to drink the cognac he had smuggled into the Parthenais prison while he advised him that bank robbery was both dangerous and not very profitable form of crime.
+By his own admission, a morally weak character who was emotionally needy and felt a desperate need to feel important, Simard stated that he became a hitman for Cotroni because it made him feel like he was somebody powerful.
 Simard stated he found from Cotroni the "love, attention, friendship" that he never experienced in the broken home he had grown up in, adding "I had to take care of him.
 I was with him everyday.
 I was protecting him".
+Simard called Cotorni "Uncle Frank" and despite being French-Canadian affected the style of a Mafiosi.
+Cotroni offered Simard the job of a chauffeur.
+Simard who was something of a historian when it came to organized crime, embraced the offer as he noted that Al Capone began his criminal career as a chauffeur for Johnny Torrio and Carmine Galante began his criminal career as a chauffeur for Joe Bonanno.
+Simard saw Cotroni's offer to work as a chauffeur as a chance to enter the Cotroni family.